kbase/auth2/README.md

 a Nexus token using nexus.api.globusonline.org, and get a Globus API token from https://tokens.globus.org.

-At this point you can enable nonadmin logins and whichever providers you select (Globus and Google currently supported).
+After importing a provider's users you can enable nonadmin logins and whichever providers you select (Globus and Google currently supported).

 Start & stop server w/o a pid